Weight Loss Aids

 Fiber supplements must be taken with water; otherwise, they may block the digestive tract.
 Even when used properly, mild gastrointestinal side effects such as gas and bloating may occur.

-Other Proposed Treatments for Weight Loss
+Other Proposed Treatments for Weight Loss TOP

 The supplement 5-HTP is thought to affect serotonin levels.
 Because serotonin is thought to play a role in weight regulation, 5-HTP has been investigated as a possible weight-loss aid.
 A total of four small, double-blind, placebo-controlled clinical trials have been reported.